 Fourth Degree Arson, C.R.S.
 18-4-105, is the least serious degree of Arson in Denver, Englewood and everywhere else in Colorado.
 It is not difficult to be charged with Fourth Degree Arson in Colorado.
 Under many different circumstances, a fire can quickly get out of control and put people or property at risk.
 You might be left to blame, even if a fire started on accident.
-If you are accused or charged with 4th Degree Arson anywhere in Colorado, call the top criminal defense lawyers at O'Malley and Sawyer to defend you today.
+If you are accused or charged with 4th Degree Arson anywhere in Colorado, call the top criminal defense lawyers at Sawyer Legal Group to defend you today.

 Definition of Fourth Degree Arson in Adams County and Across Colorado